MahmoudFawzyKhalil/obsidian-global-search-and-replace/README.md

 ## Features

-- Search all of your vault's markdown files for a case-sensitive match
+- Search all of your vault's markdown files for a match
+- Regex support
+- Case-sensitive search support
-- Replace match
+- Replace match `Enter` or `click`
-- Open note at match
+- Open note at match `Ctrl+Enter` on Windows/Linux, `Cmd+Enter` on Mac
-- Keyboard shortcuts `Enter` to replace, `Cmd Enter` to open at match, and arrow keys to cycle through matches
+- Cycle through matches using arrow keys

 ## Installation